plexguide/Unraid_Intel-ARC_Deployment/README.md

-# Intel ARC AV1 Guide Encoding on Unraid + Tdarr Node Killer + SAB Speed Control (Bonus)
+# Intel ARC AV1 Guide Encoding on Unraid + Tdarr Node Killer

 **Want to help?** Click the ★ (Star) button in the upper-right corner!